1888 Solano Ave./The Alameda.

 2119 Shattuck Ave./Center St.; downtown.

 This hole-in-the-wall serves up delicious thin, crispy-crusted New York-style pizza, though the recipe comes from Rome.
 People fold it over to eat—it’s not bad manners, it’s the way it’s done.
-Though take-out is popular, the pizza tastes best eaten on the spot.
+Though take-out at this slice joint is popular, the pizza tastes best eaten on the spot.

 Baker & Commons